taskcluster/taskcluster-docs/index.md

 ![Rough overview of taskcluster components](/assets/overview.png)

-The diagram aboves shows how some of the most important **taskcluster components** interacts.
+The diagram above illustrates how some of the most important **taskcluster components** interact.
-The users submits task-graphs to the scheduler, and it posts tasks to the queue, from where the tasks are executed by workers.
+When a user submits a task-graph to the scheduler, it posts tasks to the queue, from where the tasks are executed by workers.
 All the while a provisioner launches worker nodes depending on how many pending tasks we have.